Telegram Bot Features

 Bots can enable Business Mode, allowing Telegram Business subscribers to connect them to their account – to streamline and automate private chat management and interactions with their clients.

-The account owner can specify which chats your bot can access – within those chats, the bot will receive all updates normally supported by the Bot API, except service messages and messages sent by itself and other bots.
+The account owner can specify which chats your bot can access – within those chats, the bot will receive all updates normally supported by the Bot API, except messages sent by itself and other bots.
 Depending on the business connection settings, your bot may also be able to send messages and do other actions on behalf of the account owner in chats that were active in the last 24h.

 Here is a quick start guide to integrate your bot with Telegram Business: